cedadev/jasmin-help-hugo-hinode/content/docs/for-cloud-tenants/introduction.md

 The Azimuth Platform also provides "Platforms" which are Platform-as-a-Service offerings that tenants can use to deploy clusters such as:

-- identity cluster
+- Kubernetes clusters
-- storage cluster (NFS)
+- Jupyter Notebooks
-- Kubernetes cluster
+- VMs with a web browser accessible shell and desktop

 Each tenancy has its own local network, where machines have IP addresses in the range `192.168.3.0/24` - all machines in the tenancy can talk to each other